Social Media Handbook

 3. Identify a coordinator.

 Determine who will be the primary person responsible for updating and monitoring your site.
 Ensure they have the time to check in on the site at least once a day.
 This does not need to take up a significant amount of time, but successful social media sites are updated frequently, enable easy engagement with viewers and adjust in response to timely events and problems.
 Assign and train a backup for this person.
+Note: At least one of these people should be a full time staff member, not a student.

 4. Create a strategy.